Julia Sets and the Mandelbrot Family

-Again, if you would like to see my source code, you can find it here!
+If you would like to see the source code, you can find it here!

 # Complex parameter, connected to coordinate of the Mandelbrot set in a complex plane